 Picture this: It's 2 p.m. and you're already fantasizing about dinner.
 The problem?
 You've devoured your entire lunch before noon.
-While trying to decide between half-heartedly filling up on junk food or waiting it out until dinner, that excel spreadsheet becomes more and more daunting.
-Quite the dilemma, yes, but there is a solution: munching on healthy and satisfying, low-carb snacks that will hold you over in between meals.
-If you're on the lookout for alternative fuel (without the additives and refined sugars you'd expect from prepackaged goods), this roundup of 20 low-carb snacks below will save the day.
+Trying to decide between half-heartedly filling up on junk food or waiting it out until dinner is a dilemma we all face, but there is a solution: munching on healthy, satisfying low-carb snacks that will hold you over in between meals.
+If you're on the lookout for alternative fuel (without the additives and refined sugars you'd expect from prepackaged goods), this roundup of 20 low-carb snacks will save the day.

 Veggies have never looked or tasted better.
-This recipe from Carlsbad Cravings proves that when prepared well, broccoli can be better than cake.
+This recipe from Carlsbad Cravings proves that when prepared well, broccoli can be seriously delicious.
 This roasted broccolini delivers tons of essential nutrients including fiber, manganese, choline, vitamin B1, and more.
 Oh, and did we mention it incorporates Parmesan cheese and lemon?

 This is not your average açai bowl.
 Instead of a smoothie with granola, switch up your game with these tropical papaya boats from Minimalist Baker.
-Or, if you prefer melon, try making a cantaloupe bowl.
 Loaded with nuts, hemp seeds, chia seeds, and fruit, this is a great recipe to make for breakfast or a midday snack.

 This hemp and ginger green smoothie from The First Mess is the ideal snack for a winter afternoon pick-me-up.
 Pears and hemp hearts make up the base instead of your average banana and nut butter.
 Complete with leafy greens, ginger, MCT oil, lemon juice, cinnamon, and fresh mint leaves, it's super energizing and great for the immune system.

 Small but mighty, these no-bake energy balls from Food Faith Fitness are basically bite-size edible jetpacks that power you through feeling sluggish.
-Packed with cashews and apricots, they're super quick and simple to make.
+They're packed with cashews and apricots, and are super quick and simple to make.
 This recipe is ideal for anyone who is extremely busy and craves something indulgent and healthy.

 Though berries are revered as low-carb fruits while pineapples, bananas, and other delicious options are deemed less healthy, they're a much better snack than those with refined sugars and additives.
-If you don't have any blood sugar concerns, eating carb-heavy fruits in moderation is actually healthy.
+If you don't have any blood sugar concerns, eating carb-heavy fruits in moderation can have some good health benefits.
 These yummy pineapple spears with paprika, jalapeño, honey, and feta cheese from How Sweet Eats are full of manganese and vitamin C.

 Though white beans contain carbs, they also contain essential nutrients that make them a diet staple—especially for anyone who needs more potassium, zinc, or iron.
 This cilantro-lime white bean dip from Spoon Fork Bacon is a delicious source of all of the above.
 This dip is sure to leave you feeling ready to power through the rest of your day.